-Your graduation requirements include successful completion of Hiram’s Core Curriculum, consisting of the first-year colloquium and seminar, eight “ways of knowing” and interdisciplinary requirements.
+Your graduation requirements include successful completion of Hiram’s Core Curriculum, (the Urgent Challenges Curriculum), consisting of two courses in the first year, eight “ways of knowing,” and an interdisciplinary requirement.

 The First-Year Program

-These are not the only classes you will take during your first year, however.
-They are just your introductory courses.
-You’ll typically take three classes during each 12-week session, and one class during each 3-week session.
-There are some exceptions, like if you take music lessons or student development courses.
-Your advisor will help you make sure you’re registered for what you need.
+Of course, these are not the only classes you will take during the first year.
+You will typically take three classes during each twelve-week session and one class during each three-week session.
+You may want to take an additional one-hour course in music lessons or student development courses.
+Your advisor will help you make sure you are registered for the appropriate courses.

 Ways of Knowing